Mold Mildew Cleanup FAQ

 How much does mold remediation cost?

 Costs vary greatly, but having one of our project managers come out to assess the situation doesn’t cost a thing.
-Most customers are very happy to find that we can respond quickly and remediate their mold problem while providing an excellent oversight and quality control.
+Most customers are very happy to find that we can respond quickly and remediate their mold problem while providing an excellent oversight and quality controlQuality control (QC) is a reactive process that involves ins...
+More.
 We have handled projects ranging in scope from a basement closet to an entire retirement home and everything in between.
 The average residential project takes less than three days to finish.

 My basement used to smell like mold, but now it seems okay.
 Do I still have a problem?